Jonathan-Simon Sellem

+Although not a trained historian, Jonathan-Simon Sellem is widely regarded as one of the foremost experts on Max Nordau — the physician, thinker, and founding figure of modern Zionism — due to his extensive research and several books dedicated to Nordau's life and legacy.

 After having presented the TV News for 3 years for the TFJ television channel and working for Actualité Juive and several other French medias, in 2006 he moved to Israel.